Refugees share inspiring success stories

 Women’s Empowerment International was started by two enterprising women Winifred Cox, who had retired as director of communications for the University of California San Diego, and Leigh Fenly, who had retired as the Quest section editor with The San Diego Union-Tribune.

 Our goal is to help women build long-term sustainable businesses,said Cox.
-We what we're doing a business incubator because we're giving them one-stop shopping from idea through launch through growth and expansion.
+We call what we’re doing a business incubator because we’re giving them one-stop shopping from idea through launch through growth and expansion.
 And you can always come back if you have a problem.
 Since inception in 2003, the WE organization, which has more than 700 members and supporters, has raised $540,000.

 —–

 Neil Senturia and Barbara Bry, who invest in early-stage technology companies, write this column about entrepreneurship in San Diego.
-Please ideas to Barbara at bbry@blackbirdv.com
+Please email ideas to Barbara at bbry@blackbirdv.com

 This story was published Dec.
 21, 2011 online at: SIGN ON SanDiego – www.signonsandiego.com/news/2011/dec/21/refugees-share-inspiring-success-stories/